sagarbuddhic/questions/README.md

     }
 };
 myObject.func();
 // outer func:  this.foo = bar
 // outer func:  self.foo = bar
 // inner func:  this.foo = undefined
 // inner func:  self.foo = bar

 ```

-***string terms***

-palindrome - reverse words should read the same.(racecar)
-anagram - An anagram of a string is another string that contains the same characters, only the order of characters can be different.
-vowels

 ***undefined vs not defined***